-Here is the listing of Best reference books on Formal Languages and Automata Theory.
+Here is the full list of best reference books on Formal Languages and Automata Theory.

 |1.
 “Elements of the Theory of Computation” by Harry R. Lewis and Christos H. Papadimitriou